CalvinNg502/MythologicalPlaces/README.md

 </p>

 <p>
     These scripts are written in python and are meant to be run from the commandline.
-The scraper uses Selenium and Beautiful Soup to fetch the page and then parse it.
+The scraper uses requests and Beautiful Soup to fetch the page and then parse it.
 </p>

 <h2> How to Install/Run the Project </h2>